 The Story of Easter by Patricia A Pingry

-The Story of Easter is another age appropriate introduction to Easter for a toddler or preschooler.
-This is perfect for little ones with short attention spans.
+he Story of Easter is another age appropriate introduction to the true meaning of Easter for a toddler or preschooler.
+This board book is perfect for little ones with short attention spans.
 The author uses things a child’s familiar with to explain the original Easter story.

 Clifford’s Happy Easter by Norman Bridwell